Sister's Cat Passed Away, But Family Says It's Nothing Compared to the Loss of a Child

 Support systems should therefore provide space for all forms of mourning, including that of beloved pets.

 Moreover, societal perceptions often undervalue the grief associated with pet loss.
-A study by Dr. Harold Koenig found that individuals mourning pet loss frequently face invalidation, which can compound their grief.
+A study by individuals mourning pet loss frequently face invalidation, which can compound their grief.
 This lack of acknowledgment can create feelings of isolation and exacerbate the grieving process, leading to prolonged emotional distress.

 Understanding and validating the grief of pet loss is essential for emotional healing.
 Friends and family should be encouraged to support those grieving by acknowledging their loss and allowing them to express their feelings freely.